moetunes/Nextwm/README.md

 Need Xlib, then:

-    Copy the sample.rc.conf file to $HOME/.config/snapwm and edit it to suit.
+    Copy the sample.rc.conf file to $HOME/.config/snapwm/rc.conf and edit it to suit.

-    Copy the sample.apps.conf file to $HOME/.config/snapwm and edit it to suit.
+    Copy the sample.apps.conf file to $HOME/.config/snapwm/apps.conf and edit it to suit.

-    Copy the sample.key.conf file to $HOME/.config/snapwm and edit it to suit.
+    Copy the sample.key.conf file to $HOME/.config/snapwm/key.conf and edit it to suit.

-    Edit the config.h.def file to suit your needs and save it as config.h making sure to add the correct path for the rc file.

     $ make
     # make install